 Acquisition reports show a holistic view of the different channels through your audience arrives at your site.
 It includes a pie chart that includes channels such as, Organic Search, Paid Search, Social, Direct, Referral, Email, and others.

 A good percentage of Social Media Traffic means you have good authority over Social Media.
 On the other hand, poor Social Media Traffic means you are failing to exploit the power of Social Media.

 Wrapping Up!
 Create Advanced Segments

 In conclusion, we want you to try creating some Advanced Segments.
 The benefit of having several distinct segments is that you can see individual reports for individual Social Media Segments.
 To create a new segment, simply click on Advanced Segments from any Google Analytics report>>New Custom Segment.

 By now you should be able to analyze your Social Media Stats via Google Analytics.
 Already seems like a lot of work, doesn’t it?
 Google Analytics might appear too complex at first, but you will get the hang of it eventually.
 In fact, there is a WordPress plugin that might make your learning easier.
 That is plugin is Analytify.

-Analytify shows your Google Analytics Data, including the Social Media stats, right on your WordPress Dashboard.
+Analytify the most advanced Google Analytics plugin shows your Google Analytics Data, including the Social Media stats, right on your WordPress Dashboard.
 You can also check post specific data that are presented to you in an easy to understand graphical manner.